 The Aleppo oak gall started the ink industry as it has a high concentration of the wasp larvae.
 The ground oak galls provide a deep black ink.

 Oak bark is rich in tannin, and this property allows it to tan hides into leather.
 The process takes twelve months or more.
-Traditional oak tanning produces excellent high-quality leather and is still used today for premium leather products.
+Traditional oak tanning produces excellent high-quality leather and still used today for premium leather products.

 The national tree of Portugal is the cork oak, and Portugal is the source of 55% of natural cork.
 The cork oak contributes massively to the economies of the seven countries in Europe involved with cork harvesting.

 Oak Swill baskets are a traditional craft still practiced in the Lake District, England.
 Coppiced oak and hazel combine to make a hard-wearing basket used in industry, agriculture, and domestic purposes.
 The oak trunks (4-6 inches) turn into thin pliable ribbons of oak that weave around flexible hazel sticks.
 The process involves cleaving and soaking.

 Oak timber is famed for its capacity to construct buildings (Houses of Westminster, churches, cathedrals, and Tudor homes) and ships (Viking longboats and Tudor warships).
 The high tannin content of oak timber provides resistance to insects and mold.

 Oak is a hardwood and makes long-lived items of furniture that are beautiful and highly prized and although expensive are an investment because they resist damage.
 Today oak flooring is gorgeous, durable, and warm underfoot.

 Treen–of the tree, is an all-purpose term for any item made from wood that is not a ship, piece of furniture or a house.
 Treen covers knickknacks, jewelry, and other small useful or decorative items.